 Many states provide free early-intervention services to kids with disabilities from birth to age 3, so check with your doctor or a social worker to learn what resources are available in your area.

 Once your child is 3 years old, he or she is guaranteed educational services under the Individuals with Disabilities Education Act (IDEA).
-Under IDEA, local school districts must provide "a free appropriate education in the least restrictive environment" and an individualized education plan (IEP) for each child.
+Under IDEA, local school districts must provide "a free appropriate education in the least restrictive environment" and an individualized education program (IEP) for each child.

 Where to send your child to school can be a difficult decision.
 Some kids with Down syndrome have needs that are best met in a specialized program, while many others do well attending neighborhood schools alongside peers who don't have DS.
 Studies have shown that this type of situation, known as inclusion, is beneficial for both the child with DS as well as the other kids.